alexander784/week1-Toy-problems/README.md

 <h5>Clone this project from Github.</h5>
   <h6>Using git clone command: git clone {link from Github}</h6>

-   You  input student marks into an JavaScript function, and it will determine the relevant grades based on the following requirements:
+   <p>You  input student marks into an JavaScript function, and it will determine the relevant grades based on the following requirements: </p>

             A: Greater than 79
             B: 60 to 79